9zaig/data-analysis-software-1/README.md

 ### filter.py

-- filter the files with the given parameters like wafer_id or xy_coord to go through only the files that have those parameters
+- Filter the files with the given parameters like wafer_id or xy_coord to go through only the files that have those parameters

 ### fitting.py